marcin7Cd/four-dimensional-render/README.md

 experimental real time renderer (on GPU) of four dimensional objects written in c++ with cuda.

 # How 4D is displayed
-The 4D object is projected onto a 3D viewspaces and then its projected onto the screen (look at diagram bewlow).
+The 4D object is projected onto a 3D viewspaces and then it's projected onto the screen (look at diagram below).
 We have two two cameras one in 4D and one in 3D.

 ![projection explanation](https://github.com/marcin7Cd/four-dimensional-render/assets/34893204/ba7dda40-f0d7-4401-ae7e-406a7e82f117)